Mackenzie-Frey/sweater_weather/README.md

 ## Deployment

 To view Sweater Weather in development, execute the following command from the project directory: `rails s`.
-In a browser, visit `localhost:3000`, to view the application.
+To view the application in a web browser, visit `localhost:3000`.

 To view the application in production, from the project directory, execute the following commands:
 ```